Universal Thread + Women’s Vintage Straight Cropped Jeans – Universal Thread™

 At Target

-Specifications Sizing: Womens Material: 99% Cotton, 1% Elastane Garment Length: Crop Closure Style: Fly Button and Zipper Inseam Length: 26.5 Inches Rise: Super High Rise Fit: Straight with a Regular Fit Garment Details: Medium Wash Pockets: Back Patch Pocket Stretch: Stretch Care and Cleaning: Machine Wash & Tumble Dry TCIN: 82065864 UPC: 191904492425 Item Number (DPCI): 014-08-4485 Origin: Imported Description Add a vintage-like touch to your denim collection with the High-Rise Cropped Straight Jeans from Universal Thread™.
+Specifications Sizing: Womens Material: 99% Cotton, 1% Elastane Garment Length: Crop Closure Style: Fly Button and Zipper Inseam Length: 26.5 Inches Rise: High Rise Fit: Straight with a Regular Fit Pockets: Front Coin Pocket, Back Patch Pocket, Front Scoop Pocket Stretch: Stretch Care and Cleaning: Machine Wash & Tumble Dry TCIN: 82066004 UPC: 191904492739 Item Number (DPCI): 014-08-4565 Origin: Imported Description Add a vintage-like touch to your denim collection with the High-Rise Straight Cropped Jeans from Universal Thread™.
 Made from a heavier fabric weight, these high-rise jeans provide a broken-in feel with plenty of stretch for comfortable wear.
 They're relaxed at the hip and thigh with a cropped cut for a more easygoing vibe, and a redesigned waistband lends more back-rise coverage for a fit you'll feel confident in.
 You'll love the super light wash that makes for easy pairing with just about any top in your wardrobe, making these jeans a well-rounded addition to your wardrobe.
 Keep things on the casual side with a half-tucked tee or slouchy sweatshirt, or go for a striped blouse for a dressier twist.